 In May 1941 105 Squadron was flying Blenheims and was based at Lossiemouth, Moray, Scotland.
 The war graves in this photograph on our sister site are for two members of the squadron who were killed that month in Norway.

-In August 1942, 105 Squadron became one of the foundation squadrons of the Pathfinders.
+In June 1943, 105 Squadron joined the Pathfinders.
 Based first at RAF Marham, Norfolk, it was transferred to RAF Bourn in Cambridgeshire as 97 Squadron left.

 Joan Beech, in her biography One Waaf’s War (Costello, 1989), describes the day that the squadron’s Mosquitoes arrived at Bourn: